rhom001/evillious_web/README.md

 # Evillious Chronicles Library (EC Web)
 ## Note:
-This is a web version of the Evillious Chronicles library project created through a web development tools.
+This is a web version of the Evillious Chronicles library project, (abbreviated as EC Web), created through a web development tools.
 Besides allowing for information about Evillious Chronicles to be displayed, it will also allow for more visual information to be presented.

 Although PHP will be used to display the information, the information itself will be stored in a MySQL database.